decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-06-09-phase-king-via-gradecast.markdown

 Round 2: if n-t distinct parties sent b in round 1,
                 then send b to all parties
 End of round 2:
-    If n-t distinct parties sent b in round 2, then output b with grade 2
+    If n-t distinct parties sent the same value b in round 2, then output b with grade 2
-    Otherwise, if t+1 distinct parties sent b in round 2, then output b with grade 1
+    Otherwise, if t+1 distinct parties sent the same value b in round 2, then output b with grade 1
     Otherwise, output v with grade 0
 ```